megha-hirmukhe/My-Git-Practise/README.md

-# My-Git-Practise
+# My-Practise
-All the practice code included JAVA, HTML, PYTHON.
+All the practice code included JAVA, HTML, PYTHON etc